 Upon opening the software, it is immediately clear that it has been designed and optimised for mobile devices.
 Despite this, it is still entirely usable and looks good on a desktop or laptop screen.

-I think that optimising for mobile devices makes a lot of sense, as value betting is a lot simpler to execute than arbitrage betting.
+I think that optimising for mobile devices makes a lot of sense, as value betting is a lot simpler to execute than arbitrage betting (or sports trading).
 Arbitrage betting requires you to place a series of bets in rapid succession, locking in odds before they change.

 Value betting, on the other hand, requires only a single bet be executed at once.
 If the odds change suddenly, you can simply pursue another value bet without fear of being exposed to losses.

 Unlike arbitrage betting, screen real estate is less important with value betting, so you could definitely do it while on public transport or on your lunch break!